CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 4.2 Deploying dynamic website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+One area where Docker shines is when you need to use a command line utility that has a large number of dependencies.

 In this section, let's dive deeper into what Docker images are.
 Later on we will build our own image and use that image to run an application locally (deploy a dynamic website).

 4.2.1 Docker images
 ^^^^^^^^^^^^^^^^^^^

 Docker images are the basis of containers.
-In the previous example, you pulled the `dockersamples/static-site` image from the registry and asked the Docker client to run a container based on that image.
-To see the list of images that are available locally on your system, run the docker images command.
+In the previous example, you pulled the ``dockersamples/static-site`` image from the registry and asked the Docker client to run a container based on that image.
+To see the list of images that are available locally on your system, run the ``docker images`` command.

 .. code-block:: bash